-As for internal APIs, the webhook technology (i.e., the possibility to programmatically define a callback URL) is typically not needed at all as backend services comprising are symmetrically able to call each other.
+As for internal APIs, the webhook technology (i.e., the possibility to programmatically define a callback URL) is either not needed at all or is replaced with the Service Discovery protocol as services comprising a single backend are symmetrically able to call each other.
 However, the problems of callback-based integration discussed above are equally actual for internal calls.
 Requesting an internal API might result in a false-negative mistake, internal clients might be unaware that ordering is not guaranteed, etc.

-To solve these problems, as with client-server interaction, message queues might be used instead of making direct calls.
+To solve these problems, and also to ensure better horizontal scalability, message queues were developed, most notably numerous pub/sub pattern implementations.
 At present moment, pub/sub-based architectures are very popular in enterprise software development, up to switching any inter-service communication to message queues.